BrianSturgis/Keg-Tracker/README.md

 <p align="center">Project started on April 23rd, 2021</p>

 ## Description
 This is an application for a Bar to track their keg inventory.

+## user stories
+As a user can see a list/menu of all available kegs.
+They can see its name, brand, price and alcoholContent.
+A user can submit a form to add a new keg to a list.
+A user can click on a keg to see its detail page.
+A user can see how many pints are left in a keg.
+Hint: A full keg has roughly 124 pints.
+A user can click a button next to a keg whenever I sell a pint of it.
+This will decrease the number of pints left by 1.

 ### Known Bugs